Best Waterfalls in South Carolina: 12 Local Favorites & Hidden Gems

 The Palmetto State has many beautiful waterfalls, ranging from popular spots to hidden gems.
-My guide covers 12 of the state's best waterfalls in South Carolina, each with a unique appeal.
+Our guide covers 12 of the state's best waterfalls in South Carolina, each with a unique appeal.
 Popular sites like Issaqueena Falls and Twin Falls offer stunning views with easy access.
 Lesser-known spots like Chau Ram County Park and Wildcat Branch Falls provide peaceful beauty and are also easy to reach.
 Whether you're near Greenville or looking for a quieter location, these waterfalls offer great experiences for the nature lover in you!

 Tallest Waterfalls In South Carolina